 Anti-inflammatory prescription: Aim to get in two servings of raw or cooked leafy greens per day.
-Try this kale hummus wrap.
+Try these tasty spinach smoothie recipes.

 7. Cruciferous veggies

-Cruciferous veggies include broccoli, cauliflower, kale, bok choy, cabbage and Brussels sprouts among others and are invaluable to an anti-inflammatory diet.
-The flavonoids and carotenoids work together to battle chronic inflammation and reduce cancer risk.
+Cruciferous veggies include broccoli, radish, cauliflower, kale, bok choy, arugula, cabbage, and Brussels sprouts and are invaluable to an anti-inflammatory diet.
+The flavonoids and carotenoids they contain work together to battle chronic inflammation and reduce cancer risk [source].

 Anti-inflammatory prescription: Include a serving of cruciferous veggies a day.
 They can be delicious, like in this Cauliflower Rice Tabbouleh.

-Wild caught fish like salmon, mackerel, sardines, trout and halibut are rich in essential fatty acids, especially omega-3s, which are potent anti-inflammatory substances.
-Your body can do so many amazing things, but unfortunately it can’t make its own omega-3s so you have to get them through food and/or supplementation.
+Wild-caught fish like salmon, mackerel, sardines, trout, and halibut are rich in essential fatty acids, especially omega-3s, which are potent anti-inflammatory substances that have a beneficial effect on the gut microbiota [source].
+Your body can do so many amazing things, but it can’t make its own omega-3s, so you have to get them through food and/or supplementation.

-Anti-inflammatory prescription: Eat a 4-6 ounce serving of wild caught fatty fish 2–3 times a week.
-Try this Lemon-Pistachio Salmon.
+Anti-inflammatory prescription: Eat a 4- to 6-ounce serving of wild-caught fatty fish 2–3 times a week.
+Try this Pesto Baked Salmon Recipe.

 9. Fermented foods

 Gut problems like leaky gut and dysbiosis (microbial imbalance) activate the immune system and set off an inflammatory cascade in the body.
-Your gut microbes team up with immune cells to boost their overall defense, protecting you against bad bacteria and other pathogens and toxins.
-Introducing good bacteria into your gut via fermented foods will boost your gut’s defenses and reduce chronic inflammation.
-Fermented foods are lacto-fermented, raw and contain live cultures and enzymes.
-Some great ones are sauerkraut, kimchi, kombucha, kefir and yogurt.
+Your gut microbes team up with immune cells to boost their overall defense, protecting you against harmful bacteria, other pathogens, and toxins.
+Introducing good bacteria into your gut via fermented foods will boost its defenses and reduce inflammation [source].

-Anti-inflammatory prescription: Include at least one of these foods into your diet each day, i.e. add 1 spoonful of sauerkraut or kimchi to a lunch wrap or drink 4 ounces of kombucha.
+Anti-inflammatory prescription: Include at least one of these foods into your diet each day, e.g., add 1 spoonful of sauerkraut or kimchi to a lunch wrap, or drink 4 ounces of kombucha.